 Important Points on LoadRunner Logs:

 - Do not enable logs during the test execution.

 - In case of any specific purpose, the runtime setting option “Log when error occurs and limit log cache to N KB” can be selected.

-- One of the ways to identify the dynamic value is analysing the generation log.
+- One of the ways to identify the dynamic value is by analysing the generation log.

-- Generation log can be re-generated using the recording log through Record -> Regenerate Script or Ctrl+Shift+R option.
+- The generation log can be re-generated using the recording log through Record -> Regenerate Script or Ctrl+Shift+R option.